james-ngaihte/Compress-Download-Videos-with-Google-Colab/README.md

 1. Click the **"Open in Colab"** button above.
 2. Run the first cell to mount Google Drive.
 3. Follow the steps to select, compress, and upload,download a video.
-4. If user needs managing their files within colab itself (eg.move files withon folders or move a file from colab ro a kounted drive) , they can chiose their desired option and execute it.
+4. If user needs managing their files within colab itself (eg.move files within folders or move a file from colab to a mounted drive) , they can choose their desired option and execute it.

 ## Requirements
 - Google Colab